Benefits of Testing Hormone Levels at Home

 Gone are the days when every test required drawing large vials of blood serum from your arm.
 Testing that relies on blood drawn in the doctor's office makes it harder to obtain samples at specific times (such as in the early morning) or multiple times a day.

 The advantage of Homone Level Home Self-Tests is the flexibility to collect samples in any combination of specimen and clock intervals.
 Instead of vials of blood serum, small amounts of specimen are collected by you at home.
 Depending on the test, a specimen may be collected from your saliva, a tiny blood-spot from your finger, urine, or other forms.
-These tests can be done anywhere, at anytime.

 There are literally thousands of different home self-tests available from respected laboratories around the globe.
 Requests by healthcare providers have caused laboratories to develop new tests and they have been introducing scientific breakthroughs every week.

-For the purposes of this website, we offer Home Self-Tests that test your hormone levels and their interaction with each other.
+For the purposes of this website, we offer Home Self-Tests that test your hormone levels and neurotransmitter levels and their interaction with each other.
 That's where we started.
 Scientists now realize that just evaluating hormone levels is not enough.
 They began creating ways of testing factors downstream and upstream from the actual process of hormone manufacturing and regulation.

 We offer you modernized tests that are engineered with current day science.
 When testing your hormone levels, modern saliva and blood spot test profiles can detect so much more.
 They can analyze genetic markers (the very recent benefits of the human genome project), detect mineral deficiencies that inhibit uptake of hormones by your glands, determine if you have the right level of proteins that carry your hormones around making them bio-available.